Skip to content

 Automated AP systems provide multiple layers of fraud protection:

 • Supplier impersonation (BEC fraud): Automated systems cross-reference supplier bank details against verified records.
-Bank account verification checks flag changes to payment details โ€” one of the most common fraud vectors in AP (FCA Guidance on Payment Fraud).
+Bank account verification checks flag changes to payment details โ€” one of the most common fraud vectors in AP.

 • Phantom invoices: Three-way matching (PO + GRN + invoice) automatically blocks invoices without a corresponding purchase order, preventing payment for goods or services never ordered.